Debugger.godMode() – Hacking JVM Applications With the Debugger

 Connected to the target VM, address: 'localhost:5005', transport: 'socket'

-We’re getting to the interesting part: how do we suspend the application?
+Now we’re getting to the interesting part: how do we suspend the application?

-Typically, one would set a breakpoint in the application code, but in this case, we lack the sources for both IntelliJ IDEA and the Space Invaders plugin.
-Not only does this prevent us from setting a breakpoint, it also complicates our understanding of how the program operates.
+Typically, we would set a breakpoint in the application code, but in this case, we lack the sources for both IntelliJ IDEA and the Space Invaders plugin.
+Not only does this prevent us from setting a breakpoint, but it also complicates our understanding of how the program operates.
 At first glance, there appears to be nothing to inspect or step through.

-Luckily for us, IntelliJ IDEA has a feature known as Pause.
-It allows you to suspend the program at any arbitrary point in time, without needing to specify the corresponding line of code.
-You can find it in the debugger toolbar or in the main menu: Run | Debugging Actions | Pause.
+Luckily for us, IntelliJ IDEA has a feature known as Pause Program.
+It allows you to suspend the program at an arbitrary point in time, without needing to specify the corresponding line of code.
+You can find it in the debugger toolbar or in the main menu: Run | Debugging Actions | Pause Program.

 The Debug tool window for the suspended Space Invaders instance The Debug tool window for the suspended Space Invaders instance